Iowa Disability Lawyer Answers Your Questions

 There are five levels in Social Security disability benefits application process: (1) initial application, (2) reconsideration, (3) hearing before an Administrative Law Judge, (4) Appeals Council, and (5) appeal to federal court.
 Nationally and in Iowa, most initial applications and requests for reconsideration are denied.
 While this process undoubtedly is frustrating, it is not hopeless.
 Applicants for disability benefits who pursue their claim through a hearing before an Administrative Law Judge are awarded disability benefits more often than not.
 Thus, if you cannot work because of a disabling health condition, you should appeal any denial of your application for Social Security disability benefits at least through the hearing stage.
 You can learn more about the appeals process by reviewing the following:

-In the Library, below, I have compiled information that explains how the SSA evaluates 23 common impairments.
-I also have included valuable medical opinion forms.
-See Applying for Disability Benefits When You Have….
-If you are dealing with pain, the article Proving Pain suggests practical ways to help the Social Security decision-maker understand the true nature and intensity of your pain.
+If you are dealing with pain, the article How the Social Security Administration Evaluates Pain suggests practical ways to help the Social Security decision-maker understand the true nature and intensity of your pain.

 You are not required to have a lawyer represent you in order to obtain social security disability benefits.
 However, a quick review of this website should reveal the complex and often convoluted nature of the rules and regulations that govern the Social Security disability determination.
 An Iowa disability lawyer who speaks the language of the Social Security Administration can walk you through this process, step by step, and help you present your strongest case.